moke-game/game/README.md

-# EverJoy Game Servers
+# Game Servers

 ## Introduction

-This project is EverJoy Game Servers
+This project is a game server template, which is designed to provide a basic game server framework for developers.

 ## Architecture